MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/multibinding.md

     {
         if (values == null || !targetType.IsAssignableFrom(typeof(bool)))
         {
-            // Return UnsetValue to use the binding FallbackValue return BindableProperty.UnsetValue;
+            return false;
-        }
+            // Alternatively, return BindableProperty.UnsetValue to use the binding FallbackValue }

         foreach (var value in values)
         {
             if (!(value is bool b))
             {
-                return BindableProperty.UnsetValue;
+                return false;
-            }
+                // Alternatively, return BindableProperty.UnsetValue to use the binding FallbackValue }
             else if (!b)
             {